msavarian/micro-persian-fonts/README.md

 <a href="https://badge.fury.io/js/micro-persian-fonts"><img src="https://badge.fury.io/js/micro-persian-fonts.svg" alt="npm version" height="18"></a>
 </p>

-Gathering and preparing demo page for the common persian fonts from web, there are more than 100 font.
+Gathering and creating a demo page for common persian fonts from the web, there are more than 100 font.

 <hr />